Background

 Not every past employee of Tower will be due a payment.
 We will send out an email to all past employees who are identified as being due a remediation payment as soon as we have the final figures and all system changes have been made.

-As part of the payment process we will need to validate who you are by asking you to confirm certain details and also provide us with a copy of your driver's license, current passport, birth certificate or HANZ 18+ card.
+As part of the payment process, we will need to validate who you are by asking you to confirm certain details and also provide us with a copy of your driver's license, current passport, birth certificate, or HANZ 18+ card.
 We will also need you to complete a tax code declaration document (IR330) and KiwiSaver deduction form (KS2) to confirm the appropriate deduction rate.

 You will be able to provide your new details when you submit your details.

-To ensure you receive the reimbursement, we must obtain proof of identify.
-Information relating to your Kiwi Saver, taxation and bank account details (if changed) are needed to be able to process your payment.
+To ensure you receive the reimbursement, we must obtain proof of identity.
+Information relating to your KiwiSaver, taxation and bank account details (if changed) are needed to be able to process your payment.

 Everyone's earnings history and leave patterns are unique and, as such individual calculations for each employee will need to be assessed.
 As a result, each reimbursement is unique and Tower will write to each of the affected employees and advise of the amount that will be reimbursed.